trendex2030/Baileys/README.md

 ## Connecting native mobile api

-Baileys also supports the native mobile API, which allows users to authenticate as a standalone WhatsApp client using their phone number.
+BaileysPro also supports the native mobile API, which allows users to authenticate as a standalone WhatsApp client using their phone number.

 Run the [example](Example/example.ts) file with ``--mobile`` cli flag to use the native mobile API.